When looking for CBD, you’ve probably noticed there are different cannabinoid spectrum options to choose from.

 Later, they discovered that each cannabinoid has a unique relationship with the endocannabinoid system.

 CBD, on the other hand, is not intoxicating.
 In other words, it won’t make you high.
 In fact, it can even alter the psychoactive effects of THC.
-It delivers a range of health benefits, such as relief from stress and anxiety or altered perception of pain.
+It delivers a range of health benefits, such as relief from stress or altered perception of pain.

 At lower doses, CBD can be mildly stimulating, while higher amounts tend to bring sedative effects.